Low-Autocorrelation Binary Sequences: On Improved Merit Factors and Runtime Predictions to Achieve Them: Solver Instrumentation and Solvers

 Additional experiments can determine the more likely walk length means of each solver, with each reaching the same target value.
 Given one thousand randomly selected initial coordinates and random seeds for $L=21$, the mean value of total walk length returned by \lssMAts\ is 232.6 with the 95\% confidence interval [214.1, 251.1].
 This statistics has considerable bias since \lssMAts\ has an advantage by relying on population of 100 randomly initialized solutions before proceeding with the search proper, thereby finding 167 solutions that reach the target value of 26 with walk length of 0 and 833 solutions that reach the target value with walk length $>$ 0.
 Now, the mean value of total walk length returned by \lssMAts\ based on 833 runs with walk length $>$ 0 and under {\em multiple restarts}, is 279.2 with the 95\% confidence interval [258.4, 300.1].

 In comparison, when the same tests are applied to solver \lssOrel, each of the one thousand walks terminate at the target value of 26 without a single restart: the mean value of walk length is 97.3 with the 95\% confidence interval [93.6,~ 100.9].
 This mean value is significantly better than the mean value of the Hamiltonian (self-avoiding) walk.
 Given that this instance has 4 minima, the mean value of the Hamiltonian walk is $(1/8)2^{11} = 256$.
 In conclusion, experiments with the instance shown in Figure~\ref{fg_walks_ts_vs_saw} demonstrate that the solver which reduces the repetition of coordinates during the stochastic search more effectively also achieves a better average case performance.
+In comparison to \lssMAts, \lssOrel\ does requires more memory.
+In \lssMAts, memory is required only to define the tabu data structure within the solution, the self-avoiding walk stores a path of already visited solutions.
+The experiments with \lssOrel\ in the next section demonstrate a restart strategy with larger instances so that \lssOrel\ memory remains fixed as well.
+However, as we show in our experiments, the self-avoiding walk outperforms the tabu search consistently and the gap widens as the instance size increases.